aanthoonyy/ACME1-BC-fullStackApp/Sprint Reports/Sprint 4.md

 Met with the client to brainstorm ideas on making the daily tasks of Bloom Collective more efficent.
 We've researched AI tools and other automated systems that can be used for this.

 ## Unfinished Work
-* Need to test and implement AI assistant
+* Test and implement AI assistant
-*
+* Implement and test Customer Relation Management (CRM)

 ## Completed Issues/User Stories
 * None as of right now.